 - A single target was established for each measure.
 To qualify for the performance incentive, Organizations must improve from their performance level in the baseline year to meet or exceed one of the two options below, whichever is lowest:

 - The target established for the measure, OR

 - 10%-points above the Organization’s performance in the baseline year.

 - If an Organization’s baseline performance is above the target, they must maintain performance above the target in the measurement year in order to qualify for the performance incentive.

-- Examples of this logic are provided below:
+- Examples of this logic:

 - The AOD measure has a target of 78%.